egor-demidov/libgran/README.md

-In case the contact is determined to be in the state of static friction, the tangential spring $\boldsymbol\upxi$ is incremented as described in the previous section and the test force is used to compute torques and, in the case of the tangential force, is also applied to the contacting particles.
+In case the contact is determined to be in the state of static friction, the tangential spring $\boldsymbol\upxi$ is incremented as described in [contact force section](#contact-force) and the test force is used to compute torques and, in the case of the tangential force, is also applied to the contacting particles.
 In case the contact is determined to be in the state of dynamic friction, the spring is not allowed to stretch anymore.
 Instead, a certain extent of slipping is allowed.